zenflow/eslint-config-zenflow/README.md

-For the sake of convenience, here we are ignoring that instruction, instead including plugins and parsers as regular `"dependencies"`, and **relying on the project to not have any additional versions of these packages installed**.
+For the sake of convenience, here we are ignoring that instruction, instead including plugins and parsers as regular `"dependencies"`, and **relying on your project to not have any additional versions of these packages installed**.
 This should normally not be a problem, since you should only ever really *need* one version of eslint-plugin-whatever.
 If you have (for some reason) an alternate version as a dependency of a dependency, eslint will fail to resolve the module to either version.
 That error can be easily corrected by adding the plugin or parser package as a direct dependency with the version matching the version used by this package.